gerirgaudi/naplug/README.md

     plugin = MarkerFilePlugin.new :marker_file => '/tmp/my_marker', :critical => 120
     plugin.exec!

 There are some worthwhile observations about the above example.
-A missing marker file prevents determining the stalesness of said file (infinite staleness?), implicitly resulting in an unknown `UNKNOWN` status and output corresponding to the message of the exception.
+A missing marker file prevents determining the stalesness of said file (infinite staleness?), implicitly resulting in an `UNKNOWN` status and output corresponding to the message of the exception.
 For finer control of this behavior, exceptions can be raised inside the plugin, which will be handled internally:

     plugin do |p|
       raise Errno::ENOENT, p[:marker_file] unless File.exists? p[:marker_file]